apurva-modi/CS795-Practical-Machine-Learning/README.md

 # CS795-Practical-Machine-Learning
-Contains course work - project includes Kaggle's March Madness.
+Contains course work and runnable jupyter notebooks for the same.